-How To Remove Gap Filler From Hands
+How To Remove Gap Filler or Spray Foam From Hands

-Did you accidentally get some spray foam insulation or sealant on your hands when using it?
-Spray foams are designed to be difficult to remove, especially after they have dried.
+Did you accidentally get some spray foam insulation or any gap fillers on your hands when using it?
+The gap fillers are designed to be difficult to remove, especially after they have dried.
 Fortunately, they will naturally come off your skin after a few days.
 However, there are a few easy ways to speed up this procedure if you don't want to wait that long.
-In this thorough instruction on how to remove spray foam from hands, we'll lead you through each step.

 1. ACETONE

-- Acetone should not be applied directly to the skin since it irritates it.
+Acetone should not be applied directly to the skin since it irritates it.

-- Acetone will quickly evaporate on its own, but if you'd rather, you can wash it off with water.
+Acetone will quickly evaporate on its own, but if you'd rather, you can wash it off with water.
 However, it can dry your skin, so moisturize it after using it.

-- Not just for spray foam but also for spray glue, Acetone is fantastic.
+Not just for spray foam but also for spray glue, Acetone is fantastic.
 You can quickly remove glue or other spray adhesives from your hands with a few drops of Acetone.

 2. INDUSTRIAL HAND CLEANER